uw-echospace/ubna-field/DeploymentInstructions.md

 7) There are some ways to check a battery’s charge.
 Personally, I have a multimeter with a voltmeter at home so I check my battery’s charge using the multimeter to check the battery’s voltage.
 There is a more vague way of checking the battery where you see how much it bounces off a flat table when you drop it.
 The best way to quantitatively know you have a fully charged battery is by using a multimeter with a voltmeter.

 8) Ziploc bags or Audiomoth cases to shield the Audiomoth from excessive rain while recording.

-Note: If you use a ziploc bag, find a way to black out the light emitted from the Audiomoth from inside the bag.
+If you use a ziploc bag,

+- Find a way to black out the light emitted from the Audiomoth from inside the bag.
 I used black tape to tape up the side of the bag that had the light.
 You can use whatever works.

-	You also need to make a small but large enough hole in the area where the Audiomoth unit’s microphone will be inside the ziploc bag.
+- You also need to make a small but large enough hole in the area where the Audiomoth unit’s microphone will be inside the ziploc bag.

-	You also want to ideally be able to reuse the ziploc bag for multiple deployments because we will be deploying a lot and it is preferable to not be required to set up a new ziploc bag for each deployment.
+- You also want to ideally be able to reuse the ziploc bag for multiple deployments because we will be deploying a lot and it is preferable to not be required to set up a new ziploc bag for each deployment.

-	A rubber band or hair tie would be useful in wrapping the bag around the Audiomoth.
+- A rubber band or hair tie would be useful in wrapping the bag around the Audiomoth.

 9) A long rubber cord or thread will also be useful for attaching the Audiomoth to the desired tree branch.
 We can provide a few rubber cords.
 Rubber works best because it doesn’t get wet or damaged either.